The Hall at Felbrigg

 " The house was run on old-fashioned lines by a staff of three.
 This consisted of [Gordon] Ward, the butler, who had already been at Felbrigg for thirty years, a maid and a cook."

-In the Victorian times, a house like Felbrigg had to be self-sufficient in so many ways.
+In the Victorian times a house like Felbrigg had to be self-sufficient in so many ways.
 A separate room was provided for every domestic task: Game Larder, Bake House, Pump House, Brew House, Larder, Scullery - and that is just to list rooms that aren’t usually on show!

-The kitchen you currently see at Felbrigg has been in the same spot since the early 18th century.
+The kitchen you currently see has been in the same spot since the early 18th century.
 There are two long oak tables, one of which is 18th century, the other Victorian.
 The last squire installed the Aga.
 The pewter and highly polished copper batterie de cuisine is typical of historic country house kitchens and are all original to Felbrigg.

 The South Corridor

 Fire is an ever-present danger in the country house, especially in its kitchens.
 One rudimentary precaution at Felbrigg was this set of leather and metal fire buckets, which bear Rachel Anne Ketton's initials.

 William Windham II enjoyed working with his hands and used this room for the popular 18th-century pastime of wood and ivory turning.
-He also stored his arsenal of sporting weapons here, which numbered 42 guns in the upper shop alone.
+He also stored an arsenal of sporting weapons here, which numbered 42 guns in the upper shop alone.
 The room above contained his book-binding and gilding tools.